Where To Shoot A Deer With A Bow

 Making Your Shot Count

-As bowhunters, it is our responsibility to the animals that we hunt to always strive for a clean, efficient, and ethical kill.
-By knowing the anatomy of the game that you hunt, and educating yourself on proper shot placement, you take a big step toward fulfilling this duty.
+By knowing the anatomy of the game you hunt and educating yourself on proper shot placement, you take a big step toward fulfilling this duty.

-Armed with the proper knowledge, and a quiver full of arrows, you will be well on your way to filling your deer tag and providing your family with a wonderful table fare.
-If you want to learn more about how to attract deer, read our article about why planting turnips for deer could be a way to do so.
+Armed with the proper knowledge and a quiver full of arrows, you will be well on your way to filling your deer tag and providing your family with wonderful table fare.

 FAQ